July 18 is World Listening Day.

 World Listening Day is hosted by the World Listening Project.
 Around the world contests and walks focus attention on improving listening skills and conserving critical soundscapes.
 July 18 was chosen because it is the birthday of the Canadian composer R. Murray Schafer, one of the founders of the Acoustic Ecology movement.

 The sound of 2018 is different from a decade ago and a decade in the future.
+We cannot know what sounds will persist, but we know that if we want songbirds, Indigenous languages and the shouts of the organ-grinders and merolicos, we have to be appreciative now.

 - Record a soundscape